w3tecch/typeorm-seeding/README.md

 ```

 ## ❯ Using Entity Factory

+Of course, manually specifying the attributes for each entity seed is cumbersome.
+Instead, you can use entity factories to conveniently generate large amounts of database records.

 For all entities we want to create, we need to define a factory.
 To do so we give you the awesome [faker](https://github.com/marak/Faker.js/) library as a parameter into your factory.
 Then create your "fake" entity and return it.
 Those factory files should be in the `src/database/factories` folder and suffixed with `.factory` like `src/database/factories/user.factory.ts`.